Shares in National Bank of Abu Dhabi rise after the lender proposed a 30 percent cash dividend

 "The dividend is good in NBAD and it has a good yield with no real risk.
 Traders are upbeat about it," said Al-Chalabi.

-The Abu Dhabi index ended higher by 0.5 percent at 2,466 points.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The Abu Dhabi index ended higher by 0.5 percent at 2,466 points.business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.